electronickai/ArchUnit-Layers-Example/README.md

 - How to check your ArchUnit tests against valid architectures but also against architectures that are violating your defined rules?

 In this way this project is rather a complement to the good known accompanying project of ArchUnit called [ArchUnit-Examples](https://github.com/TNG/ArchUnit-Examples).
+This project has been presented in the scope of the `Java Forum Nord 2022`.
+Feel free to download the [slides](./ArchUnit-Layers-Example.pdf).

 ## Project setup